divijghose/firedrake/Firedrake-meeting-2023-12-06.md

 Is [#3282](https://github.com/firedrakeproject/firedrake/pull/3282) an acceptable fix for [#3247](https://github.com/firedrakeproject/firedrake/issues/3247)?
 In particular my fix will not catch this failure mode again, but I have no idea how to do that.

+## CW/JB: `Constant` implementation discussion

+The way `Constant`s are currently implemented is hacky and weird (e.g. see [#3261](https://github.com/firedrakeproject/firedrake/pull/3261) for how we differentiate them and implement `ufl2unicode`).
+What is the way forward?
+Do they need adding to UFL (I think no, providing that UFL fix their type system)?
+Do we need to have vector-valued real `Function`s (not `Argument`s)?

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*